apache/struts-site/source/submitting-patches.md

 [the Google's blog](http://googleonlinesecurity.blogspot.com/2013/10/going-beyond-vulnerability-rewards.html)
  or under the link above, just to give you a quick guideline how does it work:

+- if you found a way to improve security of the framework but this isn't a vulnerability:
   - prepare a patch and submit it to our [JIRA](https://issues.apache.org/jira/browse/WW), it can be a Pull Request on GitHub as well, but must reference the JIRA ticket.
   - let us know that you did something great, post a message to [Struts Dev mailing list](dev-mail.html)
+- if you found a vulnerability and prepared a patch that fixes the vulnerability:
+  - please contact us using the Security Mailing list [security@struts.apache.org](mailto:security@struts.apache.org)
+  - keep all information in secret, do not publish any data about the vulnerability nor Proof-of-Concept, etc.
 - we will review the patch and if it's a real great thing then we will merge it into our code base
 - just wait on official release of the Apache Struts and now you can request the reward from Google :-)